dataspecer/ds-wdoi/source/preprocessing/README.md

 Assuming we are running on [Elastic docker image](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
 We are running with security enabled - which require setting up password and managing certificates.
-About the password and certificates can be found in the tutorial above.
+Information about the password and certificates can be found in the tutorial link above.
 After obtaing the password and certificate you need to set up `.env` file.

 The scripts require `.env` file in the `preprocessing` folder with three values: